CodeCoupler Webpack Hello World

 Prepare Boilerplate

-other fields) in package.json
+other fields) in package.json.

-Then you could change the title in static/index.html
+Then you could change the title in static/index.html and overwrite static/logo.png with your own

 logo.